Kim Min-hee (actress, born 1982)

 Kim Min-hee (born March 1, 1982) is a South Korean actress and model.
 She first gained recognition in the films Hellcats (2008), Helpless (2012), and Very Ordinary Couple (2013).
 Kim rose to international fame for her role as Lady Hideko in Park Chan-wook's 2016 film The Handmaiden.
 Since then, she has solely acted in the films of her partner, Hong Sang-soo.
-She won the Silver Bear for Best Actress for her performance in Hong's 2017 film On the Beach at Night Alone.
-In 2024, she won the Pardo for Best Performance at the 77th Locarno Film Festival for her role in By the Stream.
+She won the Silver Bear for Best Actress for her performance in Hong's 2017 film On the Beach at Night Alone, and the Pardo for Best Performance at the 77th Locarno Film Festival in 2024 for her role in Hong's By the Stream and then again for her performance in Hong's Nowhere to Lay My Eyes at the 79th Locarno Film Festival.

 In 2020, The New York Times ranked Kim sixteenth on its list of "The 25 Greatest Actors of the 21st Century".

 Career

 1999: Early career

 Kim Min-hee began modeling when she was in middle school, and soon appeared as a cover girl in teen magazines.
 In 1999, she was cast in the campus drama School 2 (1999–2000) as a rebellious high school girl, which launched her to stardom.
 She became a popular young star at barely 20 years old, appearing in TV dramas and movies.
 However, a string of poor acting performances brought her negative criticism.
 Critics and viewers disparagingly called her an "attractive but blank actress," more famous for being a fashion icon and actor Lee Jung-jae's then-girlfriend.